TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/Arrays/getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne/getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne.md

-# `getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne`: Get array element satisfies with predicate if such element is exactly one
+# `getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne` - Get array element satisfies with predicate if such element is exactly one

 [![Official plugin](https://img.shields.io/badge/IntelliJ_IDEA_Live_Template-getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne-blue.svg?style=flat)](https://plugins.jetbrains.com/plugin/17638-yamato-daiwa-es-extensions)

 ```
-getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne<ArrayElement>(
+<ArrayElement>(
-  targetArray: Array<ArrayElement>,
+  targetArray: ReadonlyArray<ArrayElement>,
   predicate: (arrayElement: ArrayElement) => boolean
 ): ArrayElement | null

-getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne<ArrayElement>(
+<ArrayElement>(
-  targetArray: Array<ArrayElement>,
+  targetArray: ReadonlyArray<ArrayElement>,
   predicate: (arrayElement: ArrayElement) => boolean,
-  options: { throwErrorIfElementNotFoundOrMoreThan1: true; }
+  options: Readonly<{ mustThrowErrorIfElementNotFoundOrMoreThan1: true; }>
 ): ArrayElement
 ```

 * Returns the element matching with the `predicate` is such element is exactly one in `targetArray`.
 * If the element matching with the `predicate` is not presents or there are multiple matches with the predicate,
-  * error will be thrown if `throwErrorIfElementNotFoundOrMoreThan1` option has been specified as `true`.
+  * error will be thrown if `mustThrowErrorIfElementNotFoundOrMoreThan1` option has been specified as `true`.
   * otherwise `null` will be returned

 ![IntelliJ IDEA Live Template](getArrayElementSatisfiesThePredicateIfSuchElementIsExactlyOne-LiveTemplateDemo.gif)